 Emails are also one of the widespread communication channels.

 Therefore, they carry a heightened risk of being used as a vehicle for the malicious intentions of cyber criminals.

 Judging by Verizon’s Data Breach Investigation Report from 2019, 94% of detected malware was delivered via email.

 Email scams and phishing can lead to ransomware attacks, and when it comes to the business world — both companies and their customers are at risk.

-That’s why we will share some of the best practices to make things as safe as they can be in this security guide to email marketing for 2021 and beyond.
+That’s why we will share some of the best practices to make things as safe as they can be in this security guide to email marketing.

 Security Guide: Email marketing threats